Courses

 HART B420 Museum Studies Fieldwork

 This course provides students a forum in which to ground, frame and discuss their hands-on work in museums, galleries, archives or collections.
 Whether students have arranged an internship at a local institution or want to pursue one in the Bryn Mawr College Collections, this course will provide a framework for these endeavors, coupling praxis with theory supported by readings from the discipline of Museum Studies.
 The course will culminate in a final presentation, an opportunity to reflect critically on the internship experience.
 Prior to taking the course, students will develop a Praxis Learning Plan through the Career and Civic Engagement office.
 All students will share a set syllabus, common learning objectives and readings, but will also be able to tailor those objectives to the specific museum setting or Special Collections project in which they are involved.
+Note: Students are eligible to take up to two Praxis Fieldwork Seminars or Praxis Independent Studies during their time at Bryn Mawr.

 HIST B208 Monuments, Museums, and Memory